Community Engagement versus Civic Engagement versus Public Involvement

 Public Engagement vs Community Engagement

 “Public engagement” is the closest international competitor to “community engagement”.
-It has shown a stead increase in usage over the past ten years, although the starting point was lower than “community engagement” and the rate of increase has been slightly slower.
+It has shown a steady increase in usage over the past ten years, although the starting point was lower than “community engagement” and the rate of increase has been slightly slower.
 The term is particularly popular in Canada and the UK, but is also widely used in Australia and the USA.

 Community Consultation vs Community Engagement